-And speaking of Science Fiction movies and the messages that they give, the Science Fiction movies that have do with contact with Aliens tend so far in my opinion to give the more fascinating of messages…
+And speaking of Science Fiction movies and the messages that they give, the Science Fiction movies that have to do with contact with Aliens tend so far in my opinion tend to give the more fascinating of messages…

 What I mean by this is the examples of Independence Day (1996) ultimately had to do with the concept that our first contact with another race would be hostile, but through that hostility on a global level, that mankind would ultimately find there reason to finally end the hatred that the world has experienced!

 Another example of this is the Star Trek series… In this Star Trek Universe Zefram Cochrane will around the end of the 2060s discover faster-than-light (warp) travel, and after testing his new engine, comes in to contact with the Vulcan race, and after the first contact between humanity and the Vulcans, all of Earth’s problems disappear within the next 50 years!

 Now that is just one example of a first contact between an Alien race and humanity that had went really well!
 The next one, and the subject of this review that I saw recently and had found to be rather interesting is, Red Planet Mars (1952):

 Written by: John L. Balderston (Dracula), Anthony Vieller (The Stranger) and Directed by: Harry Horner (Vicki).
 Starring: Peter Graves (Mission Impossible), Andrea King (The Lemon Drop Kid), Herbert Berghof (Cleopatra), Walter Sande (To Have And Have Not) and Marvin Miller (Dead Reckoning).